 A few days ago, while I was watching India vs. Australia, my eight-year-old niece joined me and asked, ‘what is the score’?
 I promptly replied what I saw on the screen.
-Seconds later, her inquisitive mind asked, ‘is this India and Australia?’
+Seconds later, her curious mind asked, ‘are they India and Australia?’

-Now for the first time that evening her attention was completely on the cricket match.
-She is sharp and within no time she enquired, ‘are these girls who are playing cricket?’
+Now for the first time that evening, her attention was entirely on the cricket match.
+She is sharp, and within no time, she enquired, ‘are these girls who are playing cricket?’

 “Yes, Meghna, it’s the Women’s World Cup.”

-Now, this was the time I turned towards her and explained, women do play cricket, but not as much as the men do.
+This was the time I turned towards her and explained that women do play cricket, but not as much as the men do.

 Meghna turned her attention back to the screen and said, ‘even I want to play cricket.’

 “You know, Switzerland has a women’s team now.
 And, I will take you to their training session.
 You can see it for yourself.”

 She was excited, and soon we saw the Indian women’s team taking the Australian team’s final wicket and thereby giving themselves a chance to win their maiden World Cup.

 Meghna trains with her school friends in the local football team, where she is an aspiring goalkeeper.
 She occasionally plays cricket with me and boasts; she shook hands with Rahul Dravid as a three and half-year-old (and aptly, an autographed bat hangs on her room wall).

 Today the women in blue came agonisingly close, and there are reasons why they didn’t win; however, today or this article isn’t the right forum to dissect the performance.